 Car title loans are short term loans secured by your vehicle.
-As such, they require you to pledge your vehicle as collateral.
-This means if you default on the loan the lender can repossess your vehicle.
+As such, they require you to pledge your vehicle as collateral to secure the loan.
+This means if you default on the loan, then the lender can repossess your vehicle.

-Typically this is not the first step the lender will take to collect on the loan.
+Typically this is not the first step the lender will take to attempt to collect on the loan.
 Most lenders would much prefer to continue with the loan rather than repossess the car.
-After all, lenders are in the business of making and servicing loans, not selling cars.
+After all, lenders are in the business of making and servicing loans, not repossessing and selling cars.

 This post covers what to do if you miss a car title loan payment as well as consequences of defaulting on a title loan.